 Because some delays are inevitable, we recommend you set aside 45 minutes for your appointment.
-The actual scanning process takes only about five minutes, including the set-up and scan time.
+The scanning process takes about five minutes, including the set-up and scan time.

 Who interprets the scans?

-A board-certified radiologist with special training and experience in interpreting these types of tests will read your screening CT scan.
-The radiologist’s findings are reviewed by an experienced team of lung specialists, in The Center for Chest Care, a multi-disciplinary lung cancer clinic.
-These physicians have expertise in lung cancer, and are committed to working together as a team to create a personalized plan for you.
+A board-certified radiologist with special training and experience interpreting these tests will read your screening CT scan.
+An experienced team of lung specialists reviews the radiologist’s findings.
+These physicians have expertise in lung cancer and are committed to working together as a team to create a personalized plan for you.

 How long will it take to get the results?

 You will receive a call within one week of your scan.
-A letter explaining the results, as well as a report of your CT will be mailed to you and your physician(s).
+A letter explaining the results and a report of your CT will be mailed to you and your physician(s).

 Is screening right for me?

-If you are 50 years or older, have a long history of smoking exposure to occupational or environmental cancer causing substances, have a family history of lung cancer, then this screening could be right for you.
+If you are 50 years or older, have a long history of smoking exposure to occupational or environmental cancer-causing substances, or have a family history of lung cancer, this screening could be right for you.